faisals/howmuchwater/README.md

 Contributions, issues, and feature requests are welcome!
 📧 Contact

-For any questions or feedback, feel free to contact me at [email protected] 🌟 Credits
+For any questions or feedback, feel free to contact me at hello@faisals.net 🌟 Credits

     Icons made by Freepik from www.flaticon.com